-And if you have problems with time management – this little system is invaluable: The Pomodoro system.
+And if you have problems with time management – this little system is invaluable: The Pomodoro System.
 It’s invaluable if you have lots of little jobs to do and want to tie yourself down to a concentrated period.
 It’s a timed system – 25 minutes during which you work hard and ignore Twitter, Facebook, your mum on the phone (emergencies excepted).
 You work for 25 mins, then have a 5 minute break.
 Do that four times and then you can have a 30 minute break.
 BUT if you just want to tie yourself down to 25 minutes to do one task – then use it for that.
 It’s better than nothing!

 Read Stephen King’s ‘On Writing‘.
 Before reading this it took me days to write one chapter because I was continually editing what I wrote – no good because I had to re-edit it when it was in context of the book.
 SK taught me to get my story down from start to finish.
 It doesn’t matter if it is in a very raw state – it’s easier to edit when it’s complete.

 And don’t forget to read other people’s books.
 Writers ALWAYS find time to read.
 Read for pleasure as well as analytically.
 Jot down phrases you think work particularly well and work out why they do.
 Read an Agatha Christie and then read it again now you know whodunnit.
 See how she sprinkles clues throughout – enough to tease, not enough to tell.
 The more you read, the more you will absorb vocabulary and style without even thinking about it.

-I liked a book by Jack M Bickham which covers The 38 Most Common Fiction Writing Mistakes in bite-sized pieces.
+I liked a book by Jack M Bickham which covers The 38 Most Common Fiction Writing Mistakes in Bite-sized Pieces.
 Very easy to read with some very good points.

 I think it’s unrealistic of agents to expect you to send your work to one at a time and wait months.
 I didn’t.
 I sent 5, waited 6 weeks and then sent 5 more out to different agents.
 I didn’t chase the ones that failed to return.
 I reckoned I was on a slush pile by then.
 But one man’s slush pile is another’s treasure pot…